nafai/ulto-login/src/readme.md

 # Ulto-Login

-Ulto-Login is a PHP application that fulfulls the following requirements:
+Ulto-Login is a PHP application that fulfils the following requirements:

 * PHP based login form
 * Local database storage and local user authentication